ucedo-pcbdesign/my-kicad-symbols/my-ic/README.md

-# Symbols for integrated chips
+# Symbols for Integrated Circuits